chreke/nap/README.md

  - `GET` `/collection` Lists all resources in the collection
  - `GET` `/collection/id` Fetches the item in `collection` with the given `id`
  - POST: Creates a new item in a collection and assigns it an ID.
 If the collection doesn't exist, it is created automatically
- - PUT: Replaces the given resource or collection
+ - PUT: Replaces the given resource or collection, or create it if it doesn't exist.
  - DELETE: Removes the given resource or collection

 ## Example